 - If your player hits the ball hard to the outfield for most at bats, you can safely join a 12 or 13 player team.
 The top hitters almost always get more than average playing time.

-- Under no circumstances join a team that has a roster of more than 13 players or that has a possibility of expanding to more than 13 players.
+- Under no circumstances join a team that routinely brings more than 13 players to games.
 If you find yourself on a team that promised a roster limit of 13 but then exceeded that limit, you should consider quitting.
 If you decide to quit, request a partial refund if you paid for the entire season in advance.
 Find a different baseball team or different sport for the rest of the season.

 In many cases your best option will be to join a team with a 12 or 13 player roster, due to cost or coaching considerations.
 If your player does not hit the ball as hard as the top 3 or 4 hardest hitting batters, expect bench time, possibly more than you or your player would prefer.

 So how do you react to benching that you or your player feel is excessive, on a team with 12-13 (or more) players?